Anthony Charles Graves

 Anthony Charles Graves (born August 29, 1965) is the 138th exonerated death row inmate in America.
 With no record of violence, he was arrested at 26 years old, wrongfully convicted, and incarcerated for 18 years before finally being exonerated and released.
 He was awarded $1.4 million for the time he spent imprisoned, and the prosecutor who put him in prison was ultimately disbarred for concealing exculpatory evidence and using false testimony in the case.

 Biography

 Graves grew up in Brenham and is the oldest among his four other siblings in his family.
 He is a father with three children.
 He worked at Magnetic Instruments in Brenham for three years before moving to Austin to work as an assembly line worker at Dell.
 In the spring before his arrest, Graves lost his job at Dell and returned to Brenham.

 Conviction

 In 1992, Graves was charged with and convicted of murdering a family of six people in Somerville, Texas, despite the lack of a motive or any physical evidence connecting Graves to the crime scene.
-Instead of physical evidence, the conviction was based upon the testimony of Robert Earl Carter, who later admitted he had committed the crime alone and was executed on May 31, 2000.
+Instead of physical evidence, the conviction was based upon the testimony of Robert Earl Carter, who later admitted that he had committed the crime alone and was executed on May 31, 2000.
 Graves was twice scheduled for execution by lethal injection.